241 comments

 But How Much Will the Data Cost Me?

 The first question I had when moving away from a plan with ‘unlimited’ data, is how much the new setup will cost in typical use.
-The easiest way to check was to look at my data use on the Republic plan during early August, which was a time of extensive travel for me.
+The easiest way to check was to look at my data use on the my previous carrier (Republic Wireless) plan during early August, which was a time of extensive travel for me.
 Both Google Fi and Republic make this really easy with their respective built-in apps:

 data_usage